-1998: The seed for Office of Industry and Government Partnerships (formerly the Charlotte Research Institute) was planted in early 1998 when the Charlotte Chamber retained ICF Kaiser's Economic Strategy Group to talk with business and civic leaders to define issues and initiatives critical to the region's future.
+1998: The seed for Office of Research Partnerships (formerly the Charlotte Research Institute) was planted in early 1998 when the Charlotte Chamber retained ICF Kaiser's Economic Strategy Group to talk with business and civic leaders to define issues and initiatives critical to the region's future.
 A key identified initiative was the need for the Charlotte region to build a better research and technology infrastructure, which included the acceleration of UNC Charlotte's development as a top-tier research university.
 To achieve this, it was proposed that the University create a dedicated public/private research institute on campus to complement and stimulate the economic growth of the region.

 1999: The University engaged McKinsey & Company pro bono to study research and technology infrastructure acceleration in the region.
 The McKinsey report concluded that “to be essential to the long-term vitality of the region and state that Charlotte move immediately to expand its research and technology infrastructure and foster high tech business development”.
 The report recommended that UNC Charlotte establish an institute that would simultaneously accelerate its development as a research university and stimulate entrepreneurship and economic growth in the Charlotte region.
 It further recommended that the university carefully select focused research areas with the greatest potential for success.
 These early recommendations suggested a private/public research institute similar in structure to that of the Georgia Tech Research Institute and Johns Hopkins University Applied Physics Lab, where researchers are employed directly by the Institute.
 That proposed model evolved into a hybrid research center approach using a targeted small number of existing interdisciplinary UNC Charlotte research clusters of emerging prominence to fuel the Institute.
 The earliest vision for a UNC Charlotte research campus included: 1) enhanced research facilities; 2) upgraded technology transfer capabilities; 3) seed research funding; 4) nationally recognized researchers; and 5) the ability to attract commercial/industry collaborators and create a start-up friendly campus environment.

 2000: The North Carolina legislative action, known as the Millennial Act, provided the opportunity for each UNC system campus to create a research campus similar to the NCSU Centennial Campus and be exempt from the provisions of the Umstead Act.
 A top-level steering committee of McKinsey consultants and UNC Charlotte faculty and administrators, with strong advocacy from Chancellor Jim Woodward, continued work on what was called the “Millennial Campus Project”.
 The Millennial Campus designation, as provided by NC legislation, has allowed UNC Charlotte to efficiently engage with partner companies.
 Under this designation, partner companies are able to contract for use of university research capabilities and/or facilities on the Millennial Campus, contract for sole-use space, and construct and manage privately owned buildings.
 A 2000 UNC Charlotte research campus presentation was made to its Board of Trustees during which the “Millennial Campus Concept” components were outlined: 1) create intellectual capital through technology research with relevance to the regional economy; 2) leverage UNC Charlotte’s unique role in attracting and developing talent for the region; 3) develop research space “without boundaries”; 4) give priority to strategically focused research based on clearly identified research goals and grounded by effectively resourced programs; 5) build on interdisciplinary strengths; and 6) program development based on new economy models.
-This study and Board presentation advocated for the creation of the Charlotte Institute for Technology Innovation (now the Office of Industry and Government Partnerships), a recommendation that was enacted in December 2000.
+This study and Board presentation advocated for the creation of the Charlotte Institute for Technology Innovation (now the Office of Research Partnerships), a recommendation that was enacted in December 2000.

 2001: The newly named Charlotte Institute for Technology Innovation (CITI), or Charlotte Institute for short, established two initial central research focus areas - Optoelectronics and Precision Metrology/Intelligent Manufacturing - with eBusiness Technology added as a third focus area shortly thereafter.
 Potential affiliations with Urban Studies, Biotechnology, and the Ben Craig Center were also explored during these early studies.
 At its first meeting in March 2001, the CITI Board noted that a previously dormant 501c3 corporation, known as the University Research Corporation, was reestablished as the Charlotte Institute for Technology Innovation with all updated bylaws and governance requirements.